prabhathreddybhuma/ENY/README.md

 - 📧 Email: [sriprabhathreddybhuma@gmail.com]

 ## 🙏 Acknowledgments
-- 🌍 Earth Needs You for the opportunity to contribute
+- 🌍 Earth Needs You for the opportunity to contribute.
-- 👥 All the volunteers who participate in cleanup drives
+- 👥 All the volunteers who participate in cleanup drives.
-- 🌟 The open-source community for their invaluable resources
+- 🌟 The open-source community for their invaluable resources.

 Made with 💚 for Earth Needs You